Particular/docs.particular.net/nservicebus/operations/metrics.md

 ## Reporting metrics data

 Metrics can be reported to a number of different locations.
 Each location is updated on a separate interval.
-If an interval is not specified then the default interval of 30 seconds is used.
-To change the default interval:

-snippet: Metrics-DefaultInterval

 ### To NServiceBus log